Go Back

 Divide and Shape

-• The next morning the dough will be double in size.
+• The next morning, the dough will have doubled in size.
+(If your kitchen is cool, this might take longer.)
 Turn out onto a clean work surface and divide into 8 equal pieces using a bench scraper.

 Shape each piece of dough into balls.
-Using your index finger and thumb, poke a hole in the center of each ball and slightly stretch it to widen the hole.
+Using your index finger and thumb, poke a hole in the center of the dough balls and slightly stretch them to widen the hole.

 Place the shaped bagels onto a baking sheet lined with parchment paper.
 I cut the parchment paper into pieces to make it easier to transfer into the boiling water.